How To Get You Flying

 Many eager pilots in this situation write to us seeking advice on how to proceed, where to apply, and ultimately how to increase their flight experience.
 Therefore, we would like to give you our best tips on how to keep you airborne while searching for the dream job.

 First, and most important of all, we would advise not to be too picky in the beginning of your career.
 Unless you have signed with a flight academy offering you a conditional job offer and career path, like OSM Aviation Academy with their concept of creating airline ready pilots, your first job might not be with one of the major airlines right after graduating.
 You can however do a lot to ensure that you are on the right track of getting there.

 While basically any job that gets you flying is better than waiting too long for the right opportunity to come, it is preferable to get experienced on relevant aircrafts, not only fly small piston aircrafts.
 For an example, seek out job opportunities with attractive type-rating possibilities on the B737 or A320, for example.
 If that entails to move further away from home, in order to attain these type-ratings, this is one sacrifice you should be willing to make in the beginning of your career.
 In the spirit of taking the job where you can get it, you can for example have a look at what possibilities you have as a commercial pilot in Turkey, the Middle East, Africa or China?
 In the end, working abroad for a while can ultimately increase your chances of getting the dream job at the preferred location at a later point in your career.

-In conclusion, our best advice is to not play “hard to get” in the beginning of your career.
-A pilot license alone is not enough and the value of it increases or vanishes, depending on the flight experience that follows your initial training.
-If you manage to continuously build your record and take one step at a time, your prospects of getting your dream job are very good, since there will always be a pilot shortage on experienced pilot.
+In conclusion, our best advice is to not play “hard to get” at the beginning of your career.
+A pilot license alone is not enough and the value of it increases or decreases, depending on the flight experience that follows your initial training.
+If you manage to continuously build your record and take one step at a time, your prospects of getting your dream job are very good, since there will always be a pilot shortage of experienced pilots.